 Close your eyes and turn in a circle.
 When you slowly open them, what will you see?
-Green, gold and purple nearly all the way around…Tulbagh is a unique town in the Western Cape where you are surrounded by mountains all around.
+Green, gold and purple nearly all the way around…Tulbagh is a unique town, in the Western Cape, where bright shining mountains surround you in a near 360 “bowl”.

 Things To Do in Tulbagh 2021